1986

 July.
 Slightly cooler than average, with some very low minima on the 24th: +0.5C at Eskdalemuir and -1.2C at Carnwath.

 August.
 Cold (CET 13.7, the lowest since 1956) and wet, with a very wet and windy Bank Holiday, thanks to the remnants of Hurricane Charley.
 The 25th was the wettest August Bank Holiday on record, with 25 mm+ of rain widespread, with 50 mm of rain over Wales, the Midlands, and the north of England.
 135 mm was recorded at Aber in north Wales.
-Needless to say, there was extensive flooding and disruption caused by many trees brought down by the high winds.
+Needless to say, there was extensive flooding and disruption caused by many trees brought down by the high winds Winds reached 75 mph on the north Devon coast.
 In the rain the temperature was only 10C.
 Earlier in the day, a very low minimum for the time of year of -3.4C was recorded at Kinbrace (Highland).
 The rain continued in the east on the 26th.
 Rainfall was particularly heavy in Ireland, where it caused flooding and major difficulties.
 The 25th has been named as on average the wettest day on record (since 1891) across the UK (until October 2020).
-It was also very dull, with just 143 hours average sunshine.
-It was the coldest August since 1912 in Northern Ireland.
-It is generally regarded as being the worst August of recent times.
+The month overall was also very dull, with just 143 hours average sunshine.
+It was the coldest August since 1912 in Northern Ireland, and it is generally regarded as being the worst August of recent times.

 September.
 Very cold, and as it was also anticyclonic, it was also a dry and sunny month.
 In fact it was the coolest September of recent times (11.3C CET) and the third coolest of the century (1952 being the coldest).
 October this year was nearly as warm.
 There were frequent ground frosts and some air frosts.
 It was very dry (the driest in England and Wales since 1971, particularly in the W, Wales, and NW).
 For many places, a 42-day drought started on the 3rd.
 (Technically a "drought" is defined as more than 14 days without measurable rain.)
 It was however cold and wet in the far south from the 13-16th, with 85 mm of rain falling in Guernsey.
 It was only 9C across the south on the 15th, the coldest September day since 1952, and a minimum of -5C in the N from the 17th to 19th, with -5.5 at St Harmon (Powys) on the 19th.
 The month turned much warmer from 20th, with 25C at Newcastle on 30th, and 24C at Inverurie (Aberdeenshire) on the same day..